Mostafa-Ezzat11/buy-it/README.md

 ### ⚡ Additional Features

-- Real-time Updates using StreamBuilder
+- Real-time product and order updates using **Cloud Firestore** and **StreamBuilder**
-- Cloud Firestore Database
-- Provider State Management
+- State Management using **Provider**
 - Reusable Custom Widgets
-- Organized Project Structure
+- Organized project structure
-- Responsive Navigation
+- Custom fonts and local assets
+- Constants file for reusable colors and category names
-- Error Handling using SnackBars
+- Error handling using SnackBars

 ---